 This course is about facilitating online learning and provides hands-on practice using asynchronous and synchronous communication technologies.
 You will actively facilitate and design online discussion prompts, and discuss conflict resolution, netiquette, and collaborative learning through problem-solving scenarios, simulations, and online discussions.

-You will discuss time management strategies for online instructors, pitfalls to avoid when facilitating online class activities and explore various assessment tools to analyze, assess, and encourage student participation in online discussions.
+You will discuss time management strategies for online instructors, pitfalls to avoid when facilitating online activities and explore various feedback and assessment tools to analyze, assess, and encourage learner participation in online discussions.

-NOTE: You may enroll in this individual course to meet your goals for professional development, license renewal, or to complete graduate credits and transfer to another university.
+NOTE: You may enroll in this individual course to meet your goals for professional development, continuing education, license renewal, or to complete graduate credits and transfer to another university.

 The class is highly interactive with a significant discussion component.
 All discussion postings, projects, and assignments will be submitted via the course discussion board and Dropbox.
 Activities are conducted according to a schedule with specific due dates each week; there is one required live chat session in Week 7.
 Participants will determine a time that is convenient for all.
 This class is essential for those who are interested in a career as an online instructor.